d3athwarrior/libraryservice/README.md

 5. ~~User can Login~~
 6. ~~User can view the list of books issued to them~~
 7. Implement OAuth based authentication and implement filters so that all the endpoints are secured correctly
+8. Application wide exception handling and other basic exception handling

 ### Assumptions and Known Issues

 1. The application will be deployed locally for the purpose of evaluation
+2. DDL scripts need to be run manually prior to running the application
-2. There will be no administrator to add books and user, and they have to be added via database queries
+3. There will be no administrator to add books and user, and they have to be added via database queries
-3. The libraryservice application can be used by multiple applications across different devices, hence it is created as a service rather than a MVC application with UI included
+4. The libraryservice application can be used by multiple applications across different devices, hence it is created as a service rather than a MVC application with UI included
-4. All the end points are not secured as of now, but can be implemented later
+5. All the end points are not secured as of now, but can be implemented later
-5. All the places where Map<K,V> is used in service as method return type, ideally, should be converted to Bean to give a clear picture to the consuming class about what will be returned.
+6. All the places where Map<K,V> is used in service as method return type, ideally, should be converted to Bean to give a clear picture to the consuming class about what will be returned.
-6. Code coverage could be improved for certain Entity, DTO classes by removing some setters, getters or toString methods, but I have let them be there.
+7. Code coverage could be improved for certain Entity, DTO classes by removing some setters, getters or toString methods, but I have let them be there.
+8. Currently, no exception handling exists for any kind of exception apart from the one provided by spring out of the box